elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is the semi-colon byte, scan the routine given the rider (alternate wording); exit.`

-`If the rider's token is not the colon byte, abort with "This routine header is improperly formulated._" and the routine's locus; exit.`
+`If the rider's token is not the colon byte, abort with "This routine header is improperly formulated." and the routine's locus; exit.`

 `Move the rider (compiler rules).`